DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The Cons

-The only real setback is that you have limited access to all of Epidemic Sounds features without a paid subscription.
 The three-tier pay structure (personal, commercial, enterprise) is expensive, but each level provides more access for larger teams.

-8. Motion Array
+Motion Array

 Motion Array is an all-in-one professional platform for filmmakers, with over 7,000 files added in the last 30 days.
 The subscription-based platform contains:

-- Unlimited asset downloads.
+• Unlimited asset downloads.

-- Exclusive plugins.
+• Exclusive plugins.

-- Extensions for Adobe creative programs.
+• Extensions for Adobe Creative software.

-- Innovative methods of sharing content.
+• Innovative methods of sharing content.

 The Pros

-Motion Array has exclusive plugins and integrations with editing software like Adobe applications like After Effects, Premiere Pro, Photoshop.
+Motion Array has exclusive plugins and integrations with editing software like Adobe applications like After Effects, Premiere Pro, and Photoshop.

 The Cons

 The free subscription is extremely limited in comparison to the paid structure.
-A monthly or annual subscription opens access features including exclusive plugins, 25GB storage, portfolio site builder, and more.
+A monthly or annual subscription opens access features, including exclusive plugins, 25GB storage, portfolio site builder, and more.

 Conclusion

 I’ll be a straight shooter with you.
-If you’re looking for the easiest way out of your sound effect search– be willing to get some of the lowest quality effects on the internet.
-Sound designers and creators produce all the SFX at different levels, and the prices or lack thereof will reflect that.
+If you’re looking for the easiest way out of your sound effect search– be willing to get some of the lowest-quality effects on the internet.

 Royalty-free sound effects eliminate the problem of having to come out of pocket every time that sound appears in your projects, but it can cost a little more outright or require strict attribution instructions.